 Shampooing your hair is very basic, yet takes a little effort.
-In order to clean your scalp and hair properly, your hair needs to be fully saturated, (completely wet), before you start.
+ALWAYS apply shampoo to the scalp first, then work your way down.
+Before shampooing however, make sure your hair and scalp are fully saturated, (completely wet).
 This also helps to rinse the dirt from your scalp and creates a better environment for shampoo to do its job.

 Most people use regular shampoos, which is fine if they're not hurting your hair.
-If a product starts causing issues though, you'll need to be a detective and deduce the ingredients that aren't suited for it.
+If a product starts causing issues though, you'll need to be a detective and deduce the ingredients might be unsuitable.

 - When you use shampoos, you’ll need to apply enough to get good coverage.
 It's usually about a dime sized amount.
 A good rule of thumb to follow is that longer hair needs more shampoo and shorter hair needs less.

 - Once you have some shampoo in the palm of your hand, you'll need to emulsify it, which means rubbing the shampoo together with both hands.
 This gets it ready to tackle on cleaning.
-Apply to the top of your hair and with your fingertips, gently massage the shampoo into your scalp.
-You'll want to work up a good lather to get your hair clean.
-If you don't get a good lather and are using a regular shampoo, you didn't thoroughly wet your hair enough to begin with.
-You can still dip your hair back under the shower stream to add more water to your hair.
-Steadily work the shampoo down to the ends of your hair or not.
-I choose to keep shampoos confined to my scalp because I have long hair and don't want to strip the oils on the rest of my hair.
+Apply shampoo to your scalp with your fingertips and gently massage to create lather.
+Steadily work the shampoo down to the mid shaft and ends or not.
+I confine shampoo to my scalp because I have long hair and don't want to strip the oils off the rest of my hair.